jeasonmaliyekkal/WaveGuide/README.md

 To install WaveGuide, follow these steps:

-- Clone this repository to your Raspberry Pi
+- Clone this repository to your Raspberry Pi using the 'git clone' command or by downloading the repository as a .zip file
-- Create a build directory and navigate to it
+- Create a build directory and navigate to it. ('mkdir build' | 'cd mkdir')
 - Run `cmake ..` to generate the Makefile
 - Run `make` to compile the source code
 - Run `sudo ./waveGuide` to start the program